haihala/whoops-all-grapplers/docs/tasks/chore_tracker.md

   - Boxes may be harder to draw?
 - Disable parrots in prod
 - Is there a more elegant way to encode concepts such as "charge move" and "meter cost"
+- Maybe you could make requirements dynamic as well?
+  - Encode special cancels in there
+    - To make mechanics like burst and guard cancels easier